 Ingvald was son of Karen Hansdatter Carlstad and Niels Hansen Brattlia, from Nordre Land in Oppland.
 Niels was a sargent in the army and he probably was a skilled reader and writer, so when he moved his family to Kristiania about 1810, he earned a job as a customs official.

 Ingvald was the fifth of nine siblings.
 He worked in Customs as his father did, but he became an oarsman, though he had more challenging jobs at times.
-Ingvald was first married to Karen Oline Jansen and had four children with her; all girls, .
+Ingvald was first married to Karen Oline Jansen and had sixchildren with her; only the girls came of age.
 One of them was Hulda Marie who is my great-great-grandmother.
 Karen died of cholera in 1853.
 In 1855 Ingvald married Karen’s niece Birgitte Jansen.
-They had four children, three girls and a boy.
+They had seven children, three girls and four boys.
+Three boys died as infants.
 I believe that Ingvald lived a more affluent life with his second wife.
 His three youngest daughters were educated as photographers.
 And his son took higher education in the law and also became an officer.

 Ingvald bought at least three properties in Kristiania and rented them out, but had financial problems.
 His oldest children rented apartments of his and sometimes they did not pay.
 At the time of Ingvald’s death in 1889, the problems became apparent.
 The estate that Ingvald left after his death, went bankrupt.
 And it took a few years to sort it out.
 There was a lot of paperwork.